Pilea Peperomioides: The Complete Chinese Money Plant Guide

 Long-term indoor lifespan Stable at mature size 10+ years

-Growth slows noticeably in low light or during winter dormancy — a plant that pushes out a new leaf weekly in summer may stall for six weeks in January.
+Growth slows noticeably in low light or during winter dormancy.
+A plant that pushes out a new leaf weekly in summer may stall for six weeks in January.
 Patience during the cold months pays off once spring arrives.

 Pilea Peperomioides Care at a Glance